Register a Workflow on Dockstore

 Ensuring sychronization

-Once you’ve installed our GitHub app on a repository or organization, you’ll need to add a dockstore.yml file to the root directory of a branch of the repository that contains your workflow.
+Once you’ve installed our GitHub app on a repository in an organization or your personal account, you’ll need to add a dockstore.yml file to the root directory of a branch of the repository that contains your workflow.
 This file contains information like workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a .dockstore.yml, Dockstore will add that branch to the corresponding workflow on Dockstore.
 If the workflow doesn’t already exist on Dockstore, one will be created (but will not automatically be published publically).
 Note that a single dockstore.yml file can describe multiple workflows, if all of those workflows are in the same repository.

 Below is a simple example of a .dockstore.yml file for an alignment workflow to show you how easy it is to use.
 Note that all file paths in the file must be absolute.